 The group officially incorporated in 1985 as "Friends of Long Beach Parks & Recreation" and, in 1986, became a non-profit benefit corporation under section 501(c)(3) of the Internal Revenue Code.
 As the organization continued to grow, it was decided to develop a separate identity from the City's Parks & Recreation Department, and so the name was changed to Partners of Parks in 1988.

 For the next 19 years, Partners was an all-volunteer organization that worked hard to raise funds to support the parks and various recreational and cultural programs throughout the City.
-In late 2006, the Board of Directors went through a major restructuring and, subsequently, the new Board has re-evaluated and formalized the mission statement, hired full-time, paid staff, and embarked on an ambitious program to expand the Board and include more citizen and corporate participation.
+In late 2006, the Board of Directors went through a major restructuring and, subsequently, has re-evaluated and formalized the mission statement, hired full-time, paid staff, and embarked on an ambitious program to expand the Board and include more citizen and corporate participation.